 “I think for me, personally, the biggest benefit is feeling like I am going to work and that I still have the comfort and the stability of that routine and that there is also a differentiation between my home life and work life.
 It feels good to have that kind of division and it makes me feel uplifted to look in the mirror and see myself looking put together.”Maya Lemberg, LPC

-Huh.
-It’s as simple as looking in the mirror.
-Why didn’t that occur to me right away?
-This set off a lightbulb in my mind.
-I made the decision for my own mental well-being to get dressed in clothing that not only made me feel good, but were also ethically and sustainably produced.
+This set off a lightbulb in my mind: I made the decision for my own mental well-being to get dressed in clothing that not only made me feel good, but was also ethically and sustainably produced.

 The argument for sustainable clothing

-So let’s talk about clothes.
-I don’t know about you, but not only does an item of clothing have to look good for me to want to buy it, it also has to be classic, easily adaptable, and sustainable.
+I don’t know about you, but not only does an item of clothing have to look good for me to want to buy it, but it also has to be classic, easily adaptable and sustainable.

 The older I get, the less interested I am in fast fashion despite the low price tag.
 I mean, unethical, flimsy and short lived just aren’t what I’m considering a good investment at this time in my life.

 RELATED: Check out my buying guide on how to shop for sustainable fashion.

 Merriam-Webster defines it as “an approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers.”